 - The State will NOT send your hunting license when you purchase it online, be sure to PRINT IT OUT!

-- Be sure to purchase your tags a minimum of six weeks prior to departing for your hunt.
+- We recommend you purchase your tags on July 1st.
 This gives the State plenty of time to process the purchase and send them out to you.

 You can purchase at any time, however, if you purchase PRIOR to July 1st when the new regulations come out, you will have to go back in and print out your FREE Harvest Ticket for Caribou.